 Here, we put the spotlight on the pros and cons of each type so you can make the best choice for your RV fridge.
 Let battle commence.

 Compressor fridges are just like your fridge at home.
-Known as 2-way fridges, they run on either 12/24-volt (usually from your vehicle or camping batteries) or 240-volt power (which is available through a powered site or your portable generator).
+Also often known as 2-way RV fridges, they run on 12/24-volt (usually from your vehicle or camping batteries) or the ability to run on 240-volt power (which is available through a powered site or your portable generator).

 Absorption fridges are known as 3-way fridges because they can run on either 12/24-volt, 240-volt or LPG gas.
 Instead of a compressor, a 3 way fridge uses a gas flow heat exchange system in the back of the fridge.
 Essentially they remove the heat rather than create the cold.